4 Ways to Fill Your Selection Criteria Statements With Your Abilities

 If you have a mental block when trying to list your abilities or come up with more claims or evidence, have a read through the following prompters (it will help if you write down your answers to each prompter).

-Think of a situation that you have been involved in, relating to the selection criteria, within the past 2 years.
+Think of a situation that you have been involved in, relating to the selection criteria, within the past two years.

 What was the ultimate goal, what problem were you trying to solve, or what were you trying to accomplish?